-People told us there was enough staff on duty and staff came quickly to any requests for support.
-Comments included, "Yes there is enough staff but it can get busy at certain times of the day".
-And, "Staff are quick to come when I need help, occasionally they are very busy".
+People told us there were enough staff on duty and staff came quickly to any requests for support.
+One person told us, "Staff are available to offer help if needed."
 We viewed a selection of staff rotas which showed staffing levels to be adequate to meet the needs of the service.
-Agency staff were occasionally being used to cover but the same ones were requested for continuity and people confirmed this to us.